From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 KTLO, or “Keep the Lights On,” refers to all the unglamorous work required to prevent software from degrading.
 It includes fixing bugs, applying security patches, performing routine updates, monitoring performance, and managing infrastructure.
 None of it is exciting.
 All of it is essential.

 The burden is substantial.
-Most engineering organizations spend 50-80% of their IT budget on KTLO activities.
+Most engineering organizations spend 50 to 80% of their IT budget on KTLO activities.
 That figure was already concerning a decade ago when Gartner suggested organizations should spend only 10% on maintenance and 90% on innovation.
-Reality has moved in the opposite direction.
+Reality has moved in the opposite direction, and 2026 made the gap worse: Microsoft’s April 2026 Patch Tuesday shipped 167 security fixes, with 167 now treated as a new baseline, and the exploit window between disclosure and active exploitation has shrunk from weeks to hours.

 The KTLO Trap